AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 ### Minimum and Maximum

 By default AnyChart calculates axis the minimum and the maximum automatically.
 You can see this on the scale inversion chart sample above: the minimal value of the Y-Axis is 6.000, and maximum is 21.000.
-You can control these values by setting {api:anychart.scales.Linear#maximum}**.maximum()**{api} and {api:anychart.scales.Linear#minimum}**.minimum()**{api} parameters of the scale:
+You can control these values by setting {api:anychart.scales.Linear#maximum}maximum(){api} and {api:anychart.scales.Linear#minimum}minimum(){api} parameters of the scale:

 ```
   var yScale = chart.yScale();